piku/piku/README.md

 If you put the `piku-bootstrap` script on your `PATH` somewhere, you can use it again to provision other servers in the future.

+See below for instructions on [installing other custom dependencies](#installing-other-dependencies) that your apps might need like a database etc.

 ### `piku` client

 To make life easier you can also download the [piku](./piku) helper shell script and install it on your local.